 Once a child has a confirmed place at the school we begin to gather information about them so we can plan for their needs including reducing barriers to learning

-- Analysing data provide to the school by the Local Authority
+- Analysing data provided to the school by the Local Authority

-- Meeting with your child’s Primary school and discuss their needs and progress with the Year 6 teacher.
+- Meeting with your child’s Primary school and discussing their needs and progress with the Year 6 teacher.

 - Providing questionnaires to parents/carers and children to complete